glamrock/cryptocat/README.md

 * The identity of chatters can be confirmed via key fingerprints, à la OTR.
 * A seeded, cryptographically secure random number generator that relies on browser elements, DOM, JavaScript variable state, and more to produce entropy.
 The resulting entropy is hashed to produce the final seed, which is then fed back to the CSPRNG.
 * Chats are securely deleted after one hour of inactivity.
-* Private messaging between only two people in a room.
+* Easily invite your Facebook friends to join your Cryptocat chat and have private, secure conversations!
+* Send private messages that can only be seen by a single recipient.
 * A sleek design with time-stamping, optional audio notifications, fluid-window mode, and mobile support.
 * Translations available for French, Catalan, Basque, Italian, German, Portuguese, Russian and Swedish.